badlogic/chatoly/README.md

 # Chatoly

 A simple macOS YouTube chat overlay application that displays YouTube live stream chat in an always-on-top window.
+Perfect for live-streams where you want to actually see on screen when chat presses F.

 https://github.com/user-attachments/assets/ecc489bd-8649-4321-aa45-ccf3c0eb5415